9. Consumption Smoothing#

 The above procedure seems like a sensible way to find “budget-feasible” consumption paths \(c\), i.e., paths that are consistent with the exogenous non-financial income stream \(y\), the initial financial asset level \(a_0\), and the terminal asset level \(a_{T+1}\).

-In general, there will be many budget feasible consumption paths \(c\).
+In general, there are many budget feasible consumption paths \(c\).

-Among all budget-feasible consumption paths, which one should the consumer want to choose?
+Among all budget-feasible consumption paths, which one should a consumer want?

-We shall eventually evaluate alternative budget feasible consumption paths \(c\) using the following welfare criterion
+To answer this question, we shall eventually evaluate alternative budget feasible consumption paths \(c\) using the following utility functional or welfare criterion:

 where \(g_1 > 0, g_2 > 0\).